 If you’ve ever had a heavy dinner and topped it off with two cups of ice cream and copious cocktails, it’s highly likely that you woke up the next day feeling insanely hungry.

-Most of what you eat every day is turned into glucose within the body.
+Most of the carbohydrates you eat are turned into glucose within the body.
 This is a good thing, as every organ in the human body needs glucose to work.
 The brain alone consumes nearly one-fifth of the total amount of glucose that the body requires every day.

 Not just sweet and sugary foods like cake, pastries, bread, ice cream, cold drinks etc., but also foods that do not taste sweet, like bread, rice, pasta etc., contain a great deal of sugar, which is why they are casually referred to as ‘sugary foods’.